UCP nomination candidate apologizes for remarks about Fort McMurray Muslims | CBC News

 UCP: 'People can evolve'

-A statement from the UCP's executive director, Janice Harrington, said views party members may have held in the past doesn't necessarily mean they still hold those views today.
+A statement from the UCP's executive director, Janice Harrington, said party members may have held certain views in the past but it doesn't necessarily mean they still hold them today.

 "We also recognize that people are allowed to grow and change their views over time," Harrington said.
 "Indeed, accepting that people can evolve is necessary for a tolerant province."